deltazerorsan/ESPHome-IR-HiFi-amplifier-control/README.md

 # ESPHome-IR-amplifier-control
 The goal is to remote control the volume, an standard knob managing a potenciometer, and also switch the HiFi amplifier on and off.

-The project is based on an ESP32 and ESPHome, to receive and decode de IR from and Apple remote control from a Mac Mini.
+The project is based on an ESP32 and ESPHome, to receive and decode the IR from a remote control.
 It can use any remote with a few minor adjustements.

-For the ON/OFF the projet uses an Shelly Plug S managed via web from Node-RED.
-One of the keys of the remote is decoded and tiggers an MQTT mesage that Node-RED can capture and convert to a relay toggle order for the Shelly Plug.
+For the ON/OFF the projet uses a Shelly Plug S managed via web from Node-RED.
+One of the keys of the remote is decoded and tiggers a MQTT mesage that Node-RED can capture and convert to a relay toggle order for the Shelly Plug.
 Of course any other smart plug can be used if it accepts commands via web.

 So, the project needs: